phetsims/vector-addition/doc/implementation-notes.md

 TODO implementation overview

 "Active" vector means "selected" vector.
+There is (at most) one active vector.

 Vector class hierarchy: